2nd May 2004

 A use case controller should be used to deal with all system events of a use case, and may be used for more than one use case (for instance, for use cases Create User and Delete User, one can have a single UserController, instead of two separate use case controllers).

-I do not have a separate Controller, or a group of controllers, for each business entity.
+I do not have a separate Controller for each Model (business entity).
 Each user transaction (use case) does something with a database table, so I have placed the "something" into a reusable controller script, then use a component script to identify which table (model) should be the subject of that action.
-Because each business entity is a database table, and each database table has exactly the same operations, I have designed my controllers around the operations that can be performed on an unspecified database table where the name of that table is not known until run time.
+Because each business entity is a database table, and each database table has exactly the same set of operations, I have designed my controllers around the operations that can be performed on an unspecified database table where the name of that table is not known until run time.
 So instead of such controllers as Create User and Delete User, Create Product and Delete Product, Create Order and Delete Order I simply have Create Table and Delete Table.
 These controllers can be used with any table in any database, and because they have been reduced to this level of simplification they can be supplied as standard framework components and do not need to be created or modified by any developer.
 There is a separate controller for each of my Transaction Patterns.

 In my implementation, as shown in Figure 2 and Figure 3, the whole application is broken down into a series of top-level components which are sometimes referred to as tasks, actions, functions, operations or transactions (that's user transactions, not database transactions), each of which is may be related to a Use Case.
 Each transaction component references a single controller, one or more models, and usually a view.
 Some components do not have a view as they are called from other components in order to perform a service, and once this service has been completed they return control to the calling component.
 Each component is self-executing in that it deals with both the HTTP GET and POST requests.